sarahduv/lab-08-back-end/README.md

 Number and name of feature: SQL hook up to location Estimate of time needed to complete: 45 minutes
 Start time: 9:45
+Finish time: 11:55
+Actual time needed to complete: 2 hours

+Number and name of feature: events
+Estimate of time needed to complete: infinity
+Start time: 1:00
-Finish time: 9:
+Finish time:
 Actual time needed to complete: